m8811163008/carousel_indicator_simple/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A flutter package to add indicator above the carousels.
+A flutter package to add indicator above the carousels in Stacks widgets.

 ## Features